-Society6 – is another popular POD site for the creative minds.
-Thousands of artists have uploaded original artwork to put on everything from fine art prints, canvas prints, metal prints, throws and tote bags.
+Society6 – is another popular POD site for creative minds.
+Thousands of artists have uploaded original artwork to put on everything from fine art prints, canvas prints, metal prints, throws, and tote bags.

 Another positive to Society6 is that you control the rights to your work.

-Fine art Marketing is similar to RedBubble in the sense that they allow the artist to determine how much money they would like to make per item.
+Fine art Marketing is similar to RedBubble because they allow the artist to determine how much money they would like to make per item.